bytechar/f-ntt/README.md

-# Homomorphic encryption
+# Fast NTT

-This repository hosts all source code related to our work and efforts on Homomorphic Encryption.
+This repository hosts all source code related to our work and efforts on perfroming fast NTT.